visualizenews/corona/index.markdown

 - template: text-blocks
   title: But China was already fighting the virus, and South Korea was about to follow
   image: ''
+  text_block: |-
-  text_block: "Official statements by the Chinese government to the World Health Organisation
+    Official statements by the Chinese government to the World Health Organisation reported that the first confirmed case had been diagnosed on **December 8**.
+However, according to a paper later published by _South China Morning Post_, the first case can be traced back to November 17.

-    reported that the first confirmed case had been diagnosed on **December 8**.
-However, according to a paper later published by _South China Morning Post_, the first case can be traced back to November 17.\n\nWhether the early mid-November cases were undetected, unrecognized, or simply unreported, **China had already been dealing with COVID-19 for two months** when the emergency spread to the rest of the world. \n\nAs of today, China's case history is **the world's major benchmark** in terms of epidemiological data and timeline, and the main one experts are relying on to make forecasts and predictions."
+    Whether the early mid-November cases were undetected, unrecognized, or simply unreported, **China had already been dealing with COVID-19 for two months** when the emergency spread to the rest of the world.

+    The first confirmed case in South Korea was announced on January 20.
+As of today, China's and South Korea's case histories are **the world's major benchmarks** in terms of epidemiological data, timeline and solutions.
+Experts are relying on the Chinese and Soth Korean cases to make forecasts and predictions.
   hidden: false
 - template: chart
   show_title: true